Spatial-Language Attention Policies for Efficient Robot Learning: Training

 \subsection{Data Processing}

-We execute each individual task open-loop based on an initial observation.
+We execute each individual \skill{} open-loop based on an initial observation.
 We use data augmentation to make sure even with relatively few examples, we still see good generalization performance.

 \textbf{Data Augmentation.} Prior work in RGB-D perception for robotic manipulation (e.g.~\cite{xie2021unseen,handa2022dextreme}) has extensively used a variety of data augmentation tricks to improve real-world performance.
 In this work, we use three different data augmentation techniques to randomize the input scene $x$ used to train $p_I = \pi_I(x, l)$: \begin{itemize} \item \textit{Elliptical dropout:} Random ellipses are dropped out from the depth channel to emulate occlusions and random noise, as per prior work~\cite{mahler2017dex,xie2021unseen}.
-Number of ellipses are sampled from a Poisson distribution with mean of 10. \item \textit{Additive Noise:} Gaussian process noise is added to the points in the point-cloud.
+Number of ellipses are sampled from a Poisson distribution with mean of 10. \item \textit{Multiplicative Noise:} Again as per prior work~\cite{mahler2017dex,xie2021unseen,paxton2022predicting}, we add multiplicative noise from a gamma process to the depth channel. \item \textit{Additive Noise:} Gaussian process noise is added to the points in the point-cloud.
 Parameters for the Gaussian distribution are sampled uniformly from given ranges.
-This is to emulate the natural frame-to-frame point-cloud noise that occurs in the real-world. \item \textit{Rotational Randomization:} Similar to prior work~\cite{shridhar2022perceiver,paxton2022predicting,liu2022structformer}, we rotate our entire scene around the z-axis within a range of $\pm45$ degrees to help force the model to learn rotational invariance. \item \textit{Random cropping:} with $p=0.75$, we randomly crop to a radius around $\hat{p}_I + \delta$, where $\delta$ is a random positional offset sampled from a Gaussian distribution.
+This is to emulate the natural frame-to-frame point-cloud noise that occurs in the real-world. \item \textit{Rotational Randomization:} Similar to prior work~\cite{shridhar2022perceiver,paxton2022predicting,liu2022structformer}, we rotate our entire scene around the z-axis within a range of $\pm45$ degrees to help force the model to learn rotational invariance. \item \textit{Random cropping:} with $p=0.75$, we randomly crop to a radius around $\hat{p}_I + \delta$, where $\delta$ is a random translation sampled from a Gaussian distribution.
 The radius to crop is randomly sampled in $(1, 2)$ meters. \end{itemize}

 \textbf{Data Augmentation for $\pi_R$.} We crop the relational input $x_R \subset x$ around the ground-truth $p_I$, using a fixed radius $r=0.1m$.
 We implement an additional augmentation for learning our action model.
 Since $p_I$ is chosen from the discretized set of downsampled points $P$, we might in principle be limited to this granularity of response.
 Instead, we randomly shift both $p_I$ and the positional action $\delta p$ by some uniformly-sampled offset $\delta r \in \mathbb{R}^3$, with up to $0.025m$ of noise.
 This lets $\pi_R$ adapt to interaction prediction errors of up to several centimeters.